top of page

 Here are strategic steps to prepare your school or trust for the new regime:

-8. Develop a plan for how you will share and explain your next inspection outcome to staff, governors, parents and candidates.
+• Develop a plan for how you will share and explain your next inspection outcome to staff, governors, parents, and candidates.

-11. Since safeguarding is now graded separately and sits prominently on the report card, revisit your policies, practice and evidence.
+• Since safeguarding is now graded separately and sits prominently on the report card, revisit your policies, practice, and evidence.

 What This Means for Candidates Looking to Work in Schools

-• Ask good questions: At interview stage, ask about the school’s most recent inspection outcome under the new framework, what the report card said, and what the improvement priorities are.
+• Ask Good Questions: Our interview preparation should include studying the school’s Ofsted report.
+At the interview stage, ask about the school’s most recent inspection outcome under the new framework (or old framework if most recent) and what steps they have put in place to achieve the improvement priorities.

-• Highlight your contribution: In your application or interview, articulate how you might support key evaluation areas (e.g., inclusion, curriculum implementation, pupil personal development) under the new regime.
+• Highlight Your Contribution: In your application or interview, articulate how you might support key evaluation areas (e.g., inclusion, curriculum and teaching, achievement, attendance and behaviour, personal development and wellbeing, leadership and governance) under the new regime.

 Final Thought